richardgaywood/paydata.org/content/houserules/characters/downtime.md

 ### Working for the man / people

 Convert nuyen to karma or karma to nuyen, at a rate of 2000¥:1.
 You can convert up to five points for one scene.
-You can only do this once per month.
+You can only do this once per downtime phase.

 ### Training Montage